cfengine/documentation/manuals/writing-policy/configuration-file-structure.markdown

 promises, it has no mechanism for distributing new policy files).

 By default, the policy defined in update.cf is executed from two sets of promise bodies.
-The “usual” one (defined in the `bundlesequence` in `promises.cf`) and another in the backup/failsafe `bundlesequence` (defined in `failsafe.cf`).
+The "usual" one (defined in the `bundlesequence` in `promises.cf`) and another in the backup/failsafe `bundlesequence` (defined in `failsafe.cf`).